Identifying Unknown Compounds | 25 Essential ways to Check Substances

 Many compounds are identified and classified for proper use by chemists.

-Even if you find one, you can follow few steps mentioned below in identifying the unknown compound
+Even if you find one, you can follow the few steps mentioned below to identify the unknown compound

 Identifying Unknown Compounds